Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
 1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
 1. Tester knows the size of click box that should function for cross out effect.
+1. Tester knows multiple ways to get to a recipe's page.

 #### Testing Step(s):
 1. Load **Index Page** of Fat Raccoon.